 I’ve been involved with Scouts since I was 6, and have been hooked ever since, gaining top awards for each section, I’m currently working on my Duke of Edinburgh’s Gold award, and Queen’s Scout Award.

 I’m also a member of the County Executive Committee, and an Assistant Scout Leader at 7th Newport.
 I’ve also volunteered at Gilwell 24 – a national event held at Gilwell park, which is The Scout Association’s headquarters.
 I was up for 24 hours, supervising activities, supervising an open mic stage, whilst having fun at the same time.
+I’m looking forward to being a Production Assistant at Chamboree 2018.

 Only Scouting can give adventures like that, and I strongly believe that anyone who seeks the opportunity shouldn’t be refused it.